rbento/cpp-visual-studio-log/README.md

 ### Disable the external Command Prompt Console Window in Visual Studio
 ---

-For a C++ project on Visual Studio, one can avoid launching the separate Command prompt and keeping all log in the Visual Studio Output window by settings the following Project Properties:
+For a C++ project on Visual Studio, one can avoid launching the separate Command prompt and keeping all log in the Visual Studio Output window with the following Project Properties:

 ##### Linker > System > SubSystem